nathanielzacharias/volunteer_management_system/README.md

-# Volunteer Management System
+# VolunteerMe : a volunteer management system
-This is a Volunteer Management System.
+This is a volunteer management system.
 It allows Event Admins to create Events and Roles for which volunteers are needed.
 Volunteers may view the Events and sign up for Roles.

 ## Link to hosted app
 Link: https://p2-volunteer-management-system.herokuapp.com/